The Potential of Forty-Five Euros

 “The greatest way to live with honour in this world is to be what we pretend to be.”

-[Socrates, 4th-century BC Greek philosopher]“Truth fears no questions.”
+[Socrates, 4th-century BC Greek philosopher]

 [Unknown]